greg-js/arch-wiki-md-repo/wiki/_content/english/Mutt.md

 The exclamation mark means *everything that does not match the following regex*.
 Of course you can change the index_format following your taste, and the regular expression if the folder does not have *Sent* not *sent* in its name.

-Let's centralize the settings, it will simplify future tweaking.
+Let us centralize the settings, it will simplify future tweaking.

  `muttrc`
 ```